Our Story

 Founded in 1982 by Debra Berger, Project Interchange is committed to presenting the reality of Israel in a fair and balanced light.

-Project Interchange became part of AJC in 1992, after Berger and Former AJC CEO David Harris, who was then the AJC Washington director, recognized the organizations’ complementary missions.
-Berger passed away in 2010, but her remarkable legacy endures and grows with each delegation.
+Project Interchange became part of AJC in 1992, after Berger and former AJC CEO David Harris, who was then the AJC Washington director, recognized the organizations’ complementary missions.
+Berger passed away in 2010, but her remarkable legacy, and her family's devotion to the future of Project Interchange, endures and grows with each passing year.

 Project Interchange has built bonds of understanding among participants and with their Israeli counterparts, enabling them to identify issues of common ground.